Metropolis of Kiev and all Rus': Establishment of the metropolitan see

-It is not known for certain known when the Metropolis of Kiev was established.
+It is not known for certain when the Metropolis of Kiev was established.
 The earliest recorded metropolitan bishop is Michael of Kiev (988–992).
-He was appointed by the Ecumenical Patriarch of Constantinople — Nicholas II of Constantinople.
+He was appointed by the Ecumenical Patriarch of Constantinople—Nicholas II of Constantinople.
 He was given the title of Metropolitan of Kiev and all Rus'.
 The cathedra was located in the city of Kiev (or possibly Tmutarakan).

 In 1037, Prince Yaroslav the Wise built a new cathedral – St. Sophia – and moved the metropolitan seat there.
-In 1051, Yaroslav the Wise contrived to have a Ruthenian candidate elected as metropolitan — Hilarion of Kiev.
+In 1051, Yaroslav the Wise contrived to have a Ruthenian candidate elected as metropolitan—Hilarion of Kiev.
 He reorganized the church hierarchy and improved the structure of the metropolis.

 A delegation of the metropolis, blessed by Metropolitan Ivan III, took part in the Council of Bari (1089) that was convened by Pope Urban II to heal the Great Schism.
 Members of this mission were in Bari to consecrate the transferred tomb of St. Nicholas of Myra.
 After that time came the rise of the cult of Saint Nicholas in Rus'.

 During the pre-Mongol period, there were 22 metropolitans.
 Most were Greeks sent by the patriarchs of Constantinople.
 The natives of the lands of Rus' were Hilarion of Kiev (1051–1062), Ephraim of Pereyaslavl (1089–1097), Kliment Smoliatich, and Kirill II of Kiev (1233–1236).

 On the eve of the Mongol-Tatar invasion, there were 16 dioceses in the metropolis: Kyiv (988), Chernihiv (991), Belgorod (991), Vladimir (992), Novgorod (992), Rostov (992), Polatsk (992), Turiv (1005), Przemyśl (1026), Pereiaslav (1036), Yurii (1036), Galician (1134), Smolensk (1137), Riazan (1198), Suzdal (1213).